UNT John S Gossett Memorial High School Tournament

 For Interp Events, I'm looking for honest storytelling (talk to me like a person) and tech that helps enhance your story and not detract from it.
 I'm looking for clear, well-developed characters.
 I'm looking for an excellent intro that provides meaning and importance for your piece.
 I'm looking for excellent execution of pacing and incorporation of levels.
 Draw me into your story and leave me with something to take away.
 In addition, for all binder events, I'm a stickler for binder etiquette.

 For Public Speaking Events (OO and INFO), I'm looking for topics that you are personally invested in.
-I'm looking for an engaging AGD, a clear vehicle, well-defined points supported with a balance of ethos, pathos, and logos.
+I'm looking for an engaging AGD, a clear vehicle, and well-defined points supported by a balance of ethos, pathos, and logos.
 Share your heart story and be honest with it.
 Most importantly, these are two events where you can really be yourself.
 Be your best self, sure.
 But don't feel like you have to put on a whole song and dance to get my one.
 I'm looking for an inspirational, conversational tone.
 INFO - I'm looking for creative visuals that are well-executed and add value to your speech without being a distraction.

 For Extemp, I'm looking for a clear understanding of the question and a definitive answer with supporting analysis (cite those sources guys).
 Two points or three points are fine, depending on the question and your approach to answering the question.
 I just want your speech to have a clear sense of structure and organization.
 I'm also looking for strong presentation skills.
 Have vocal variety, adopt a conversational tone, know how to present in a way that is approachable for all audience types and not just those well-versed in current events and extemp.
 Don't be afraid to crack a joke, but don't rely purely on humor.
 Fluency breaks, circular speech (rehashing points and repeating yourself), and poor time management could affect your rank in round.